Skip to main content

 Dir.
 Fernando Barredo Luna

-The Quintanilla family head back to their old rural farmhouse near Sitges, Spain, for a quiet break during the Easter holiday.
+The Quintanilla family head back to their old rural farmhouse near Sitges, Spain, for a quiet break during the Easter holidays.
 Teenage siblings Christian and July set about investigating a local urban legend relating to a series of hauntings and ghostly goings-on in a wooded labyrinth in a gated property beside their house.
 The pair decides to document their day-to-day investigations on video with the intention of posting the footage online at a later date.

 Five days later however, the bodies of the Quintanilla family are found in the house, everyone having died in extremely bloody and mysterious circumstances.